oohoo/moodle-qtype_mathexpression/README.md

+# Moodle Math Expression Question Type

+A [Moodle](http://www.moodle.org) question type that allows course instructors to create questions that require the student to submit a mathematical equation as an answer.

+### Question Type

 ### Python Sage Server

 This question type uses [Sage Math](http://www.sagemath.org/) to evaluate the correctness of a student's response.
 In order to achieve this, we created a simple Python HTTP server with a REST API.
 The question type's settings contain the parameters used to hook up to this service.
 See the server source code in the `server` directory for more information.
-Installation and running instructions are bellow:
+Installation and running instructions are bellow.

 #### Server Installation